levenlabs/cricket/README.md

   account for interfaces being added and removed.

-* `disk io stats (diff)` - Displays the number of events, with on event type per field, which have occured since the last `disk io stats (diff)` message.
+* `disk io stats (diff)` - Displays the number of events, with on event type per field, which have occurred since the last `disk io stats (diff)` message.
 One message is displayed per partition.
 It is *not* necessary to restart cricket to account for interfaces being added and removed.

   See the */proc/diskstats* section on the [proc man page][proc] for more details.

+* `ping result` - Displays the average ping time to a host.
+By default this stat will not be used, but it can be enabled using `--ping-hosts`.
+It require's superuser to work, or you can use `setcap cap_net_raw=+ep` on the binary.

 [proc]: http://man7.org/linux/man-pages/man5/proc.5.html